jakobmollas/mandelbrot-shader/README.md

 Mandelbrot shader implemented using PIXI.js, which is mostly used to simplify shader loading.

 Since PIXI.js cannot (as far as I know) use GLSL 2/3 ES syntax the shader is written in GLSL 1.
+Also - WebGl (or GLSL ES, not sure about naming) restricts floating point resolution quite a bit, especially on mobile devices, resulting in poor quality when zooming.
+Works better in a PC browser.

+This simulation is fairly taxing on the GPU, both regarding compute and memory and may not run at all on older devices with less powerful GPUs.

 Not much to say otherwise, it is a classic Mandelbrot fractal :-)